Potion: St Paul's potion

 St Paul's potion was intended to cure epilepsy, catalepsy and stomach problems.
 Many ingredients used in the potion had medicinal value.
 According to Toni Mount the list of ingredients included "liquorice, sage, willow, roses, fennel, cinnamon, ginger, cloves, cormorant blood, mandrake, dragon's blood and three kinds of pepper".

 Many of these ingredients still have medicinal value in the 21st century.
 Liquorice can be used to treat coughs and bronchitis.
 Sage can help memory and improve blood flow to the brain.
 Willow contains salicylic acid, which is a component of aspirin.
 Fennel, cinnamon and ginger are all carminatives, which help relieve gas in the intestines.
 The cormorant blood adds iron to treat anemia.
 If used in small doses, Mandrake is a good sleeping draught (though in large doses Mandrake can be poisonous.)
 Dragon's blood refers to the bright red resin of the tree Dracaena draco.
 According to Toni Mount "it has antiseptic, antibiotic, anti-viral and wound-healing properties, and it is still used in some parts of the world to treat dysentery."

 Immortality potion

 Creating a potion for immortality, was a common pursuit of alchemists throughout history.
 The Elixir of Life is a famous potion that aimed to create eternal youth.
 During the Chinese dynasties, this elixir of life was often recreated and drunk by emperors, nobles and officials.
 In India, there is a myth of the potion amrita, a drink of immortality made out of nectar.

 Psychedelic potions

 Ayahuasca

 Ayahuasca, is a hallucinogenic plant-based potion used in many parts of the world.
 It was first created by indigenous South Americans from the Amazon basin as a spiritual medicine.
 The potion was often administered by a shaman during a ceremony.
 The potion contains the boiled stems of the ayahuasca vine and leaves from the chacruna plant.
-Chacruna contains dimethyltryptamine (also known as DMT), a psychedelic drug.
+Chacruna contains dimethyltryptamine (DMT), a psychedelic drug.
 The potion caused users to vomit or 'purge' and induced hallucinations.